Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 ## Step 14: On Remote Staging - Start Containers

-**Please note:** Prior to starting the launch process, it is recommended that you briefly open your firewall to allow ports 80 and 443 access to the world.
+**Note:** Prior to starting the launch process, it is recommended that you briefly open your firewall to allow ports 80 and 443 access to the world.
 You'll only need to keep this open for 3 -5 minutes and then promptly close access once the Let's Encrypt SSL certificates have been generated.

 * _Using the same open terminal:_
     * `docker-compose up -d`